 The word limestone derived from lime means carbonates in terms of chemistry.
 Stones means solid bonds occur among various non-organic minerals.
 Thus, limestone has a combination of organic (Carbon-CO2) and minerals (Chiefly Calcium) along with other non-organic ions/minerals.

-Infusion of an organic substance with non-organic stuff makes limestone quite different from other natural stones pavers found in nature.
-Unique and different properties of limestone render it as industrially useful natural resources with diverse applications.
+The infusion of an organic substance with non-organic stuff makes limestone quite different from other natural stones pavers found in nature.
+The unique and different properties of limestone render it as industrially useful natural resources with diverse applications.

-The evolution of life and living creatures has taken place under the sea water.
-These living creatures under the water were capable of forming calcium carbonates in different combination and properties.
+The evolution of life and living creatures has taken place under the seawater.
+These living creatures under the water were capable of forming calcium carbonates in different combinations and properties.

 Formation of Fossils